ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 In passport model, the attestation result is transfered from the Attester to the Relying Party.
 Before sending the attestation result, the Attester needs to negotiate with the Relying Party the Verifier identities from which it should get the attestation result.
-The Attester firstly sends an attestation result proposal which contains the type of the Verifier identity (e.g., a public key, a certificate, a unique identifier...) and the Verifier identity.
+The Attester firstly sends an attestation result proposal which contains the identification of the credentials of the Verifiers to indicate Verifiers' indentities.
+The identification of credentials relies on COSE header parameters {{IANA-COSE-Header-Parameters}}, with a header lable and credential value.

 The EAD item for an attestation result proposal is: